From Contextual Data to Newsvendor Decisions: On the Actual Performance of Data-Driven Algorithms: Introduction

-\begin{theorem*}[Main result, informal version] For any sample size and any historical contexts, the problem of determining the worst-case regret of any Weighted ERM policy can be reduced from a non-convex constrained infinite-dimensional optimization problem to a one-dimensional optimization problem.
+\begin{theorem*}[Main result, informal version] Assume the data-generation process satisfies the local condition (see \Cref{def:local_const}).
+For any sample size and any historical contexts, the problem of determining the worst-case regret of any Weighted ERM policy can be reduced from a non-convex constrained infinite-dimensional optimization problem to a one-dimensional optimization problem.
 In turn, the worst-case regret can be exactly quantified. \end{theorem*}